CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations

-For the ROCStories task, as mentioned in~\cite{DBLP:conf/acl/SharmaABM18}, there is strong bias about the human-created negative endings such that the model can distinguish the positive and negative endings without seeing the first four events.
-Even though \cite{DBLP:conf/acl/SharmaABM18} tried to filter the annotations, the bias still cannot be fully relieved.
-As a result, to clearly show the effect of adding complex knowledge about events into the LM, besides the most widely used supervised setting, we also report the performance of a debiased setting, where the model randomly selects events from other stories as the negative ending during the training.
+Different from MATRES and COPA, solving the story ending tasks of ROCStories requires multi-type relation inferences including causal, temporal etc. Moreover, as mentioned in~\citet{DBLP:conf/acl/SharmaABM18}, there is a strong bias about the human-created negative endings such that the model can distinguish the positive and negative endings without seeing the first four events.
+Even though \citet{DBLP:conf/acl/SharmaABM18} tried to filter the annotations, the bias still cannot be fully relieved.
+As a result, to clearly show the effect of adding complex knowledge about events into the LM, besides the most widely used supervised setting, we also report the performance of a \textit{debiased setting}, where the model randomly selects events from other stories as the negative ending during the training.
 The debiased setting is indicated with ``D''.
 Following previous works, we report accuracy for the ROCStories, MATRES and COPA tasks.
-For MATRES, we also report the metric of F1 by considering the task as general relation extraction and treating the label of \textit{vague} as \textit{no relation}~\cite{ning-etal-2019-improved}.
-All models are trained until converge on the training set and the best model on the dev set is selected to be evaluated\footnote{The only exception is the supervised setting of ROCStories.
-As only the development and testing set are provided with the human-created negative endings, following previous works, we use development as the training set and directly test the converged model on the testing set.}.
+For MATRES, we also report F1 scores by considering the task as general relation extraction and treating the label of \textit{vague} as \textit{no relation}~\cite{ning-etal-2019-improved}.
+All models are trained until convergence and the best model on the dev set is selected to be evaluated.